Harry Potter and the Order of the Phoenix (film): Differences from the book

 In a significant scene in the book, Harry sees a memory of his own father humiliating Snape in their school days, and Snape insulting his mother after she stood up for him.
 In the film, it is abbreviated to an "idea", in Goldenberg's words.
 "It's an iconic moment when you realise your parents are normal, flawed human beings. ...
 Things get trimmed out, but I kept the meat of that in there – and that was what really gave me the coming-of-age story."
 Young Lily Potter did not appear at all, but promotional screenshots showed unknown teenager Susie Shinner in the role.

 The scene at St Mungo's, the hospital where Harry and friends run into classmate Neville Longbottom and learn that his parents were tortured into insanity by Bellatrix Lestrange, was cut because it required the construction of a new set.
 The main purpose of the action of the scene was relocated to the Room of Requirement after one of Dumbledore's Army's lessons.
 Also, to speed up the film's climax, several events in the Ministry leading up to Harry's battle with Voldemort were removed, including the brain room.
-Mrs. Weasley's encounter with a boggart at Grimmauld Place, Ron, Hermione and Malfoy becoming prefects, the appearance of Mundungus Fletcher, and Firenze teaching Divination followed suit.
+Mrs. Weasley's encounter with a boggart at Grimmauld Place, Ron, Hermione and Draco becoming prefects, the appearance of Mundungus Fletcher, and Firenze teaching Divination followed suit.

 The character of Kreacher the house-elf, who was included in the script only at Rowling's request, has a larger part in the book than the film.
 In the novel, he is seen saving some of the Black family's artefacts which the Order of the Phoenix throw away, including a locket that ends up being extremely important in the seventh book.
 "It was kind of tricky to raise that in our story, because it's for so much later", Yates said.
 "We figured we can probably introduce it later, and that's the approach we took".
 Whilst Kreacher remained, all parts involving Dobby were cut, and his important actions were given to other characters.

 Rita Skeeter, the journalist played by Miranda Richardson in Goblet of Fire, was also removed.
-In the book, Hermione blackmails her into writing an article that supports Harry as the rest of the Wizarding world denies his claims.
+In the book, Hermione blackmails her into writing an article that supports Harry as the rest of the wizarding world denies his claims.
 Richardson noted that "it's never gonna be the book on film, exactly. ...
 They'll take certain aspects from the book and make it something that they hope is going to be commercial and that people want to see".